encryptedcoins/encoins-frontend/README.md

 ## Install GHCJS locally

 See [GHCJS.md](GHCJS.md)

+## Generating Html

+In case `apps/Html.hs` is changed run `cabal new-run encoins-html` for generating new html files.

 ## Building

 This project is built with cabal 3.2.0.0, GHC 8.6.5 and GHCJS 8.6